-- Reportable road traffic collisions (see questions in related information for more details) have to be reported as soon as is reasonably practicable and in any case, within twenty-four hours.
-Some forces may not take a report of a road traffic collision after a specified amount of time.
+- Reportable road traffic accidents (see questions in related information for more details) have to be reported as soon as is reasonably practicable and in any case, within twenty-four hours.

-- Minor road traffic incidents (e.g. failing to wear a seatbelt) have a time limit on prosecution so, therefore, must be reported within 6 months (e.g. failing to wear a seatbelt)
+- Minor road traffic incidents e.g. failing to wear a seatbelt, have a time limit on prosecution of 6 months.

 - Serious road traffic incidents (e.g. dangerous driving) have no such time limit for prosecution.

 - Most crimes do not have a time limit for reporting them.